 The not-for-profit (NFP) sector operates in a complex reporting and regulatory environment.

-To address this, in the 2011 budget, the Government announced a number of major NFP sector reforms to:
+To address this, in the 2011 budget, the Government announced a major NFP sector reform to:

 Improve regulatory arrangements — enabling NFPs to focus on innovation rather than paperwork.

 Reduce duplication — simplifying poorly designed and overly demanding processes.